In Surveying, linear distances are measured with chins and steel bands. Chains could be divided into the following 5 types as per units of measurement

 Steel Band and Band Chain

-Equipment used for chain surveying
+Equipment used for Chain Surveying

-Following are the essential instruments for chaining
+The following are the essential instruments for chaining